 This Research Paper requires students to nominate an area of research which critiques Design as project and/or theoretical position.
 Students are required to prepare a proposal which outlines the focus and projected process of the area of research and which will be submitted for approval prior to commencement.
-The final paper should be no more than 5000 words and include visual images where appropriate.
+The final paper should be no more than 10,000 words or equivalent and include visual images and 3-D where appropriate.